jakewalsh90/Terraform-Azure/CIDRHost-Demo/readme.md

 In my example, the following Resources are created:

  - VNETs and Subnets (for NICs later on in the lab).
-I've also used Count in the Spoke Subnets to show how this Function can still be used there too.
+I've also used Count in the Spoke Subnets to show how this Function works when using Count.
+Note: this is done using cidrsubnet, for which I have another Lab for in this Repo.
- - DNS entries for the VNETs are also set using cidrhost so you can control these automatically too.
+ - DNS entries for the VNETs are set using cidrhost so you can control these automatically too.
  - a Network Interface Card in the Hub (using cidrhost)
  - a Network Interface Card in the Hub (using cidrhost and join, along with the each.key option as Count is used here)
  - a Network Security Group that makes use of cidrhost within two example rulesets - so this shows how you can use these dynamically within objects too.
 (NSGs, DNS entries, Route Tables etc.)
  - a Route Table that has two Routes in.
-One demonstrates cidrhost in it's pure form, the other is from the Spoke Subnet that makes use of the Count option, so you can see this in use too!
+One demonstrates cidrhost in it's pure form, the other is from the Spoke Subnet that makes use of the Count option, so you can see this in use too.

  ## Using cidrhost - My Demo Environment